 There is a good reason shampoos are preferred to soaps as a hair-cleansing agent.
 With minimum conditioning properties, they can cause irreparable damage to your tresses.
 The below infographic lists just a few of the main hair problems that can occur while washing your hair with soap.

 Soaps have an alkaline pH level, which could lead to hair issues like tangling, roughness, and product residue.
 Regular soaps contain ingredients like lye, animal fat, synthetic ingredients, preservatives, and colors that make them unsuitable for washing hair.
 You can try washing your hair with soaps made from natural ingredients like gooseberry, shikakai, and soapberry.
 You can also find many shampoo bars made with organic ingredients that are safe to use on your hair.
 These shampoos are also very useful when you are traveling or showering at the gym!

 Frequently Asked Questions

-Does soap cause hair loss?
+Does soap make hair grow faster??

 Soaps that contain natural cleansing ingredients may provide your hair with benefits.
 But science is yet to determine if they can speed up hair growth.

 - Soap was the go-to hair cleansing product for most people until shampoo was invented.